Bulletin Announcements

 Bereavement Support Group

 Are you grieving the loss of a loved one and feel that you have no place to tell the story of your grief?
-Starting this fall is our Bereavement Support Group.
-It will be a safe place to share and grieve and heal.
-The next meeting is Sunday, November 23, BEFORE the 10.00 am service.
-Gather in the Mary Lounge.
-Contact Tony Bousanti for more information.
+Our Bereavement Support Group is a safe place to share and grieve and heal.
+The next meeting is Sunday, May 31, following the 10 am service.
+Gather in the Mary Lounge Contact Tony Bousanti for more information.

 Host a Coffee Hour